meisben/girlsIntoCoding-robotbenchmark-activity/index.md

 We're going to be using [robotbenchmark](https://robotbenchmark.net/) in this activity, which is a online version of the 'Webots' simulator.

-Navigate there in your browser now !
+* Navigate there in your browser now, by clicking this [link](https://robotbenchmark.net/).

-Click on the start button for the [pick and place](https://robotbenchmark.net/benchmark/pick_and_place/simulation.php) activity.
+* Click on the start button next to the pick and place activity.

-You will see a simulation running already, in the top right hand corner of the screen, try clicking on it.
+* You will see a simulation running already, in the top right hand corner of the screen, try clicking on it to change the view.

-<p class="text-primary"><b>Left click:</b> rotate</p>
-<p class="text-primary"><b>Right click:</b> move</p>
+<p class="text-primary"><b>Left click:</b> rotate   <b>Right click:</b> move</p>

 ![introPicture](images/pickAndPlaceScreenText.jpg)

 You can click on any of the 'run' buttons to see someone else's attempt at coding the robot.
-Try clicking on the run button next to Konstantina's record.
+* Try clicking on the run button next to Konstantina's record.
+* Click on the 'play' button in the bottom left hand corner

 <!--Comment: Paragrpah spacing-->
 <br>